The world’s biggest country, in a magazine. Since 1956.

-The stories that Russian centenarians have to share will give us a better understanding and appreciation for overcoming hardship and embracing the good times.
+The stories that Russian centenarians have shared with us through this project give us a better understanding and appreciation for overcoming hardship and embracing the good times.
 They will help us better understand Russian history and culture, and give us a deeper, more satisfying appreciation of the diversity of humanity.

-As with this team's first collaboration, this project will create a beautiful book with text and color photography.
-Yet it will also create a documentary film so people can see and hear these amazing centenarians directly.
+As with this team's first collaboration, this project created a beautiful book with text and color photography.
+Yet it also created a documentary film, so people can see and hear some of these amazing centenarians directly.

-This project will be the second collaboration between journalists Mikhail Mordasov and Paul E. Richardson.
+This project was the second collaboration between journalists Mikhail Mordasov and Paul E. Richardson, and in this event they are joined for the entire project by Nadya Grebennikova (who participated somewhat in the first project and was its key E->R translator).
 Their first collaboration, The Spine of Russia, was an in-depth snapshot of the world’s largest country derived from an epic, end-to-end roadtrip across Russia.
 The project produced an oversized 200-page coffee table book, The Spine of Russia, and a 300-page travel essay book, Driving Down Russia’s Spine, which used the characters and events of the trip as jumping off points to explore Russian history, culture and society.

 Paul Richardson is a journalist, editor, photographer, and publisher.
 In 1990, he co-founded the publishing company Russian Information Services.
 He is the author of Russia Survival Guide: Business & Travel (seven editions), three novels, a humor book on running (Running is Flying, Rodale, 2012), and the 2016 travel essay book, Driving Down Russia’s Spine.
 He has written numerous articles on Russian history, culture and life published in Russian Life and elsewhere, has translated countless articles, short stories and longer works into English, and, over the past two and a half decades, has edited over two-dozen works of fiction and non-fiction, including two books to win the national award for the best Russian -> English translation of the year: Ilf and Petrov’s classic novel, The Little Golden Calf, and Vladimir Gilyarovsky’s Moscow and Muscovites.